Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-4.md

 To add new demos we will update `origami.json`.
 This file contains lots of information about our components, including its name, description, demos, and more — see the [Origami Manifest specification](https://origami.ft.com/spec/v1/manifest/) for full details.

-`demos/src/demo.mustache`

 We'll add a new object to the [demos array](https://origami.ft.com/spec/v1/manifest/#demos) which will represent our new demo.
 Demos must have at least the following properties:
 - `title`: A descriptive title for the [component registry](https://registry.origami.ft.com/components).
 - `name`: The outputted html file name.
 - `template`: The path to the demo mustache template.
 - `description`: A descriptive for the [component registry](https://registry.origami.ft.com/components).

 We could create a new mustache template for our new theme demo, but as our theme demo uses almost the same markup as our current demo we will reuse our current template `demos/src/demo.mustache`.
-But we will pass the theme name to the template using the demo `data` property as shown below:
+To do that, we will pass the theme name to the template using the demo `data` property as shown below:

 ```diff
 "demos": [